 Kawasaki Reading Room for Japanese Studies

-Not only a library, the Kawasaki Reading Room offers an impressive variety of events and services to the University of Nebraska and surrounding communities:
+More than a library, the Kawasaki Reading Room has an impressive variety of events and services to the University of Nebraska and surrounding communities, including:

 - Academic Speaker Series

 We welcome the community to visit us during our regular business hours to study, relax and look over our resources.